 Tech & Cultural Strategist Kate O'Neill advises Fortune 100 companies, startups, Faith Popcorn's BrainReserve, and major retailers on the future of data, meaning, and humanity.
 Frequently quoted in the media, she was featured by Google in their global campaign for women in entrepreneurship.
-She is the author of "Pixels and Place: Connecting Human Experience Across Physical and Digital Spaces" as well as an upcoming book on the how automation will change the meaning of human work.
+She is the author of several books including "(link removed)," "(link removed)," and others.

 Kate’s experiences include creating the first content management role at Netflix, leading cutting-edge online optimization work at Magazines.com, developing Toshiba America’s first intranet, building the first website at the University of Illinois at Chicago, starting and building her own industry-leading marketing analytics and digital strategy agency, [meta]marketer, and holding leadership positions in a variety of digital content and technology start-ups.